 When Amazon Sellers Should Take Amazon to Arbitration:

 Amazon sellers are essential to the Amazon platform as the ecommerce giant continues to grow towards near monopoly status.
 Last year Amazon shipped over 2 billion items worldwide on behalf of sellers utilizing the Fulfillment by Amazon service alone.
-In addition, the company is now estimated to make up more than half of all holiday ecommerce transactions in the United States.
+In addition, the company is now estimated to make up more than half of all holiday ecommerce transactions in the USA.
 As the platform continues to expand, issues for sellers have become more frequent, and at times, more complex.
-Suspensions are a top concern for sellers, and getting back to selling is the number one priority in almost every case.
+Suspensions are a top concern for sellers and getting back to selling is the #1 priority in almost every case.
 The team at Amazon Sellers Lawyer has over a decade’s worth of trial experience coupled with knowledge from dealing with Amazon on a daily basis.
-We are here to help sellers fight the injustices on the Amazon platform.
+We’re here to help sellers fight injustices on Amazon.